RyanFeiluX/eng-pytorch-yolov3/README.md

 python detect.py --images imgs --det det --reso 320
 ```

-### On Video
+# On Video
-For this, you should run the file, video_demo.py with --video flag specifying the video file.
-The video file should be in .avi format
+For this, you should run the script video_demo.py with --video flag specifying a video file.
+The video file should be in *.avi* or *.mp4* format.
-since openCV only accepts OpenCV as the input format.
+For other formats, they were not verified yet in the experiments.
+If interested, please look into the documents of OpenCV which is used as interface to input videos.

 ```
 python video_demo.py --video video.avi